venkatesh2006-git/git-hub/README.md

 c.
 Appropriate message when the position is out of range.
 For automated testing, you could extend the project using Python's unittest framework to automate input-output assertions.

+Sample OUTPUT :1 if digit in range

+Enter the last number to consider in the series: 15 Enter the digit position (1-based): 12
+Series: 123456789101112131415
+The digit at position 12 is part of number 11.

+Sample OUTPUT :2 if digit not in ranmge

+Enter the last number to consider in the series: 15 Enter the digit position (1-based): 30
+Series: 123456789101112131415
+Position out of range.